foxkit-us/supergameherm/README.md

 and the LCD controller.
 This should be okay on all of the tested compilers and systems.
 If it breaks on your platform, let us know.

-Some unaligned data accesses may happen in the code.
+Some unaligned data accesses may happen in the code (we've tried to weed out most of the problems).
 If you get a bus error or similar, you've run into this problem.
 Let us know and we'll try to fix it.
-All should be well on x86, amd64, and ARM though; these platforms don't care about alignment as much.
+Note that all should be well on x86, amd64, PowerPC, and ARM; these platforms don't care about alignment as much.

 We use restrict to ensure the compiler knows we don't alias certain pointers, which causes it to generate better code.
 A huge speedup is possible when the